Senior Consultant at Vivanti LLC

 Quintessence meandered into developer relations after a long tenure in IT and operations roles.
-After running AWS bills up and then bringing them back down again, she brought her "lessons learned" to PagerDuty, where she is a Developer Advocate.
+She took a break from full time engineering to pivot into Developer Advocacy to hone additional skills including public speaking and writing.
+She is currently back in engineering as a Senior Cloud Consultant at Vivanti LLC.
 Outside of work, she co-founded Inclusive Tech Buffalo and mentors underrepresented groups to help them launch sustainable careers in technology.

 The ability to monitor infrastructure has been exploding with new tools on the market and new integrations, so the tools can speak to one another, leading to even more tools, and to a hypothetically very loud monitoring environment with various members of the engineering team finding themselves muting channels, individual alerts, or even alert sources so they can focus long enough to complete other tasks.
 There has to be a better way - a way to configure comprehensive alerts that send out notifications with the appropriate level of urgency to the appropriate persons at the appropriate time.
 And in fact there is: during this talk I’ll be walking through different alert patterns and discussing: what we need to know, who needs to know it, as well as how soon and how often do they need to know.

 DevSecOps is how you apply DevOps principles to security.
 That is to say, if your org has implemented DevSecOps then security should be "de-silo'ed" from the end of the software development lifecycle.
 But what does it mean to implement DevSecOps, and what do you need to do to support it?
 After listening to this talk, participants will:

 * Learn about how Dev, Ops, and Security teams can develop practical empathy for one another

 * Learn what it looks like to shift security left in their organization